Automation for Web Development: Streamline Your Workflow

 • Images: .webp, responsive sizes, explicit dims, lazy-loaded.

-• Links: No 4xx/5xx; internal routing correct.
+• Links: no 4xx/5xx; internal routing correct.

-• A11y: No critical axe violations; headings logical; focus states visible.
+• A11y: no critical axe violations; headings logical; focus states visible.

-• Performance: Budgets pass (LCP, CLS, TTI, total bytes).
+• Performance: budgets pass (LCP, CLS, TTI, total bytes).

 • Schema: BlogPosting + BreadcrumbList + Organization valid.